VeritasDL-zz/SADx/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-When the Nostalgia of playing Sonic Adventure DX for the 100th time has doesnt have the same effect it used to you get SADx
+When the nostalgia of playing Sonic Adventure DX for the 100th time just isn't enough anymore, get yourself some SADx.
+(Now with even more SAD!)

-Now with even more SAD!
-Sonic's just as depressed as most Gen Z and Millennials are!
+With SADx, Sonic is just as depressed as most Gen Zs and Millennials are!

-Live out you're depressed lives in SADx.
+Live out your depressed life with SADx today!
 ### Built With

 * [SADX Mod Loader](https://github.com/X-Hax/sadx-mod-loader)